 Kids must be at least 38 inches tall to ride, and if they are smaller than 54 inches, they must ride with an adult.
 The mountain coaster is a blast and zips you through an aspen forest for even more epic Rocky Mountain scenery.
 Once you reach the bottom, the coaster motors you back to the top.

 TAKE A JEEP TOUR

 Heading out in a 4X4 is one of the best ways to see the backcountry areas of Vail, which are some of the most gorgeous.
 A 4X4 can get you where ordinary cars cannot, taking you deep into the woods in search of wildlife and epic views.

-Vail Resort offers open-air tours in larger jeeps that hold 10 or so passengers and get you to views of Vail’s back bowls, the Gore mountain range and Mount of the Holy Cross.
-For a more personalized jeep tour, check out Mountain Wolf Jeep Tours, who takes you to some really out-of-the-way areas — like an extinct volanco — for a truly thrilling ride.
+Vail Resort offers open-air tours in larger jeeps that hold 10 or so passengers and get you to views of Vail’s back bowls, the Gore mountain range, and Mount of the Holy Cross.
+For a more personalized jeep tour, check out Mountain Wolf Jeep Tours, which takes you to some really out-of-the-way areas — like an extinct volcano — for a truly thrilling ride.